University of Copenhagen or Aarhus University? | Top Universities

 The University of Copenhagen and Aarhus University are two of Denmark’s top universities.
 The two institutions may have plenty in common: excellent academic and employer reputations, a strong international outlook and both based in vibrant Danish cities; but they also have several key differences.

-To help you decide, we have compared one against the other for overall university ranking, subject strengths, location, fees and living costs and availability of financial support.
+To help you decide, we have compared one against the other for overall university ranking, subject strengths, location and more.

 So, which one will you choose?